"Term Limits and Authoritarian Power Sharing: Theory and Evidence from China” Journal of East Asian Studies 16(1): 61-85.

 Term limits that effectively govern leadership transition play an important role in authoritarian power sharing.
 A fixed term and a pre-appointed successor – two crucial components of term limits – credibly commit the incumbent ruler to share power with other elites, and also allow the elites to monitor and coordinate against the ruler's transgression of the power-sharing agreement.
 While the successful adoption of term limits often requires an even balance of power among the ruling elites in the first place, once adopted it initiates an evolving bargain over allocation of political power among multiple generations of leaders that further keeps any one faction from dominating the others.
 I corroborate this argument using a biographical dataset of elite members of the Chinese Communist Party from 1982 to 2012.
 The findings suggest that the Party's incumbent leaders and their rivals (i.e., predecessor and heir-apparent) shared equal chances in promoting their associates—which proxy their political influence—and this pattern has become more salient since the 16th party congress, when the term limits that currently govern China's leadership transition became fully fledged.
 This result also sheds light on the role of informal, patronage-based promotion in the institutionalization of authoritarian politics.

-An emerging literature points to partially free media as an important channel for authoritarian elites to gather information from below.
-We argue that such media also help identify potential threats from within.
-Motivated by profit and newsworthiness, media with less state control tend to cover politicians with characters that would interest the audience.
-Those characters often stem from activities that challenge the implicit norms of the regime, and therefore might be perceived as threats to the power sharing status quo.
-We corroborate this argument with evidence from the Chinese Communist Party’s most recent intra-party election in 2012.
-Applying Bayesian partial rank likelihood models, we find candidates that appeared more frequently in various partially free media received fewer votes from the party congress delegates.
-This pattern is robust after accounting for a series of alternative explanations, and after we re-test the same models using data from the previous 2007 election.
+Existing literature identifies non-official media as a tool for rulers to gather information from below.
+We argue that such media also help identify threats among elites.
+Motivated by profit, partially free media tend to cover politicians who challenge implicit norms of the regime.
+These political elites are perceived as threats to the power-sharing status quo, which leads peers to sanction them.
+We test this argument with evidence from the Chinese Communist Party’s intra-party elections of alternate Central Committee members in 2012 and 2007.
+With Bayesian rank likelihood models, we find that candidates who appeared more frequently in various partially free media received fewer votes from the Party Congress delegates, and this pattern is robust after accounting for a series of alternative explanations.
+Detailed case studies also show that low-ranked candidates have more partially free media coverage because they broke party norms.

 "Collaborative Instability: The Role of Mass Mobilization in Intra-Bureaucratic Bargaining" (working paper)